flectra-hq/flectra/doc/webservices/iap.rst

 .. image:: images/flow.png
     :align: center

-* The IAP transaction API does not require using Odoo when implementing your server gateway, calls are standard JSON-RPC2_.
+* The IAP transaction API does not require using Flectra when implementing your server gateway, calls are standard JSON-RPC2_.
 * Calls use different *endpoints* but the same *method* on all endpoints (``call``).
 * Exceptions are returned as JSON-RPC2_ errors, the formal exception name is available on ``data.name`` for programmatic manipulation.

-.. seealso:: `iap.odoo.com documentation`_ for additional information.
+.. seealso:: `iap.flectra.com documentation`_ for additional information.

 Authorize
 ---------